 Idols and other things to see in Kumartuli

-While I was there, some of the idols look similar, while others are completely unique and theme-based.
+While I was there, some of the idols looked similar, while others were completely unique and theme-based.

 If you love exploring new places, do visit this place and experience the feel of something so beautiful and vintage.